eriksjolund/podman-socket-activation/README.md

 gain access to the privileges at hand.

 Note: in case a network server needs to establish outgoing connections, remove the __--network=none__ option.

-The native network throughput speed will only be for to the communication passing through the socket-activated socket.
-Other network traffic needs to pass through slirp4netns and get the performance penalty that comes with it.
+The communication in the "socket-activation" socket has native network throughput speed.
+Other network traffic needs to pass through slirp4netns and gets the performance penalty that comes with it.

 Note: if your machine is running SELinux, you need to have __container-selinux  2.183.0__ or newer installed.
 If you are using an older version of container-selinux and it does not work, add `--security-opt label=disable` to `podman run` as a work around.

-More examples of socket activated containers
+More examples of socket-activated containers

 * Apache HTTPD, see https://github.com/eriksjolund/socket-activate-httpd
 * MariaDB, see https://github.com/eriksjolund/mariadb-podman-socket-activation